Jonathan2251/lbd/source/llvmstructure.rst

 which are generally associated with memory operations, A-type instructions for arithmetic operations, and J-type instructions that are typically used when altering control flow (i.e. jumps).
-:num:`Figure #llvmstructure-f2` illustrates how the bitfields are broken down for each type of instruction.
+:numref:`llvmstructure-f2` illustrates how the bitfields are broken down for each type of instruction.

 .. _llvmstructure-f2: